 - Job descriptions for each agent and volunteer position, as well as organizational charts consistent with the job descriptions; - A personnel record for each marijuana establishment agent.
-Such records will be maintained for at least twelve (12) months after termination of the agent's affiliation with Trifecta and will include, at a minimum, the following: - All materials submitted to the Commission pursuant to 935 CMR 500.030(2); - Documentation of verification of references; - The job description or employment contract that includes duties, authority, responsibilities, qualifications, and supervision; - Documentation of all required training, including training regarding privacy and confidentiality requirements, and the signed statement of the individual indicating the date, time, and place he or she received said training and the topics discussed, including the name and title of presenters; - Documentation of periodic performance evaluations; and - A record of any disciplinary action taken. - Notice of completed responsible vendor and eight-hour related duty training. - A staffing plan that will demonstrate accessible business hours and safe cultivation conditions; - o Personnel policies and procedures; and - All background check reports obtained in accordance with [M.G.L c.
-6 § 172, 935 CMR 500.029: Registration of Independent Testing Laboratory Agents], 935 CMR 500.030: Registration of Marijuana Establishment Agents 803 CMR 2.00: Criminal Offender Record Information (CORI).

-• Handling and Testing of Marijuana Records

-o Trifecta will maintain the results of all testing for a minimum of one (1) year.
+Such records will be maintained for at least twelve (12) months after termination of the agent's affiliation with Trifecta and will include, at a minimum, the following: - All materials submitted to the Commission pursuant to 935 CMR 500.030(2); - Documentation of verification of references; - The job description or employment contract that includes duties, authority, responsibilities, qualifications, and supervision; - Documentation of all required training, including training regarding privacy and confidentiality requirements, and the signed statement of the individual indicating the date, time, and place he or she received said training and the topics discussed, including the name and title of presenters; - Documentation of periodic performance evaluations; and - A record of any disciplinary action taken. - Notice of completed responsible vendor and eight-hour related duty training. - A staffing plan that will demonstrate accessible business hours and safe cultivation conditions; - Personnel policies and procedures; and - All background check reports obtained in accordance with [M.G.L c.
+6 § 172, 935 CMR 500.029: Registration of Independent Testing Laboratory Agents], 935 CMR 500.030: Registration of Marijuana Establishment Agents 803 CMR 2.00: Criminal Offender Record Information (CORI). - Handling and Testing of Marijuana Records - Trifecta will maintain the results of all testing for a minimum of one (1) year. - Inventory Records - The record of each inventory will include, at a minimum, the date of the inventory, a summary of the inventory findings, and the names, signatures, and titles of the agents who conducted the inventory. - Seed-to-Sale Tracking Records - Trifecta will use Metrc as the seed-to-sale tracking software to maintain real-time inventory.
+The seed-to-sale tracking software inventory reporting will meet the requirements specified by the Commission and 935 CMR 500.105(8)(e), including, at a minimum, an inventory of marijuana plants; marijuana plant-seeds and clones in any phase of development such as propagation, vegetation, flowering; marijuana ready for dispensing; all marijuana products; and all damaged, defective, expired, or contaminated marijuana and marijuana products awaiting disposal.